alts/karel/README.md

 # or use Python, like loops ('while') or logical 'not'
 while not front_is_blocked():
     move()
 ```

 > For a true unix executable, add the [shebang](https://stackoverflow.com/a/19305076/11105559),
-> then the right to execute with `chmod +x YOUR_PROGRAM.py` and run it as `./YOUR_PROGRAM.py`.
+> then the right to execute with `chmod +x example.py` and run it as `./example.py`.

-If you break the Karel program, it should not leave your terminal screen broken in retaliation, otherwise please
+If you break a Karel program, it should not leave your terminal screen broken in retaliation, otherwise please
 file an [Issue](https://github.com/xsebek/karel/issues/new/choose).
-More advanced or courageous programmers are welcome to look at the `karel_robot` folder and read about the details.
+More advanced or courageous programmers are welcome to look into the `karel_robot` folder and read about the details.